harvard-lil/LeftToRight/README.md

 # LeftToRight
 Provides a suggested order for members of a channel doing a virtual standup.
-It grabs a list of members in the channel specified, and returns them in a randomized list, somtimes after having applied some fun text transformations.
+It grabs a list of members in the channel from which the slash command was called, and returns them in a randomized list, somtimes after having applied some fun text transformations.

 ```